The best keywords in your industry are too expensive.

 You should instantly see intent.
 The popular organic content is all reviews, not companies touting their prowess.

-Meaning wasting money on this term isn’t going to get you anywhere.
+That means that wasting money on this term isn’t going to get you anywhere.

 Intent can make or break your strategy and budget.